renpy/vscode-language-renpy/Contributing.md

 </details>

 4. Install the recommended extensions (A popup should appear).
 This will make sure you get the best developer experience in our workflow and it will format the code as intended.
-5. Make your changes and submit a pull request with `develop` as your target branch
+5. Make your changes and submit a pull request with the appropriate target branch ('master' and 'fix').
 6. Happy coding! 🚀

 ## Code Formatting